Radiant cassettes creating a warm environment in Farnham Village Hall, Essex

 Long-Wave Radiant Heaters

 Long-wave radiant cassettes are BN Thermic’s preferred means of heating village halls and community halls.
-The cassettes are generally ceiling-mounted or wall-mounted at high level and controlled by a suitable thermostat and programmable timer.
+The cassettes are generally ceiling-mounted or wall-mounted at a high level and controlled by a suitable thermostat and programmable timer.
 Radiant cassettes operate silently, have a smart, modern appearance and critically do not emit any light.
 However, radiant cassettes are not instantly effective meaning that a degree of pre-heating is required.

 Please click here for full details of BN Thermic’s radiant cassettes